Translating & Writing Modern Design Histories

 - Publication of ‘Design History and Study in East Asia –Japan, China (PRC, Hong Kong and Taiwan), Korea’ (re: focus design Part 1, 2, 3) in Journal of Design History, 24-3 (2011), 24-4 (2011), 25-1 (2012).

-- Design History Society Symposium ‘Design Histories and Studies in East Asia: Toward a Creation of a global/transnational framework for design histories’ at University of Brighton in November 2011.
+- Design History Society Symposium ‘Design Histories and Studies in East Asia: Toward a Creation of a global/transnational framework for design histories’ (PDF 160KB) at University of Brighton in November 2011.

 - Conference panel ‘Writings on Modern Design Histories for the Global World: Issues and Perspectives from Modern Design Histories in East Asia’ at the Association for Asian Studies conference, Toronto in March 2012.